herocrab/StrideCameraController/README.md

 ---

 The camera controller system includes:
-- A camera Db for adding multiple cameras with a simple ActivateCamera API
+- A camera Db service for adding multiple cameras with a simple ActivateCamera API
 - A camera agent script for registering camera components
 - A player input script which demonstrates updating the camera component reference and raycasting